 Step 1.
 Connect your iPhone to a PC and open iPhixer.
 Choose Standard Mode and click the Next button.

-Follow the on-screen instructions to put your iPhone into DFU mode.
+Follow the on-screen instructions to put your iPhone into Recovery/DFU mode.

 Step 2.
 Click the Download button to get the firmware for your iPhone.
 You can also choose the version you like.